What are Activity Ratios?

 Receivables Turnover = Revenue / Average Receivables

 A high receivables turnover signals that a company is able to convert its receivables into cash very quickly, whereas a low receivables turnover signals that a company is not able to convert its receivables as fast as it should.

 The Days of Sales Outstanding (DSO) measures the number of days it takes to convert credit sales into cash.

 Days of Sales Outstanding = Number of Days in Period / Receivables Turnover

 Inventory turnover measures how efficiently a company is able to manage its inventory.

 Inventory Turnover = Cost of Goods Sold / Average Inventory

 A low inventory turnover ratio is a sign that inventory is moving too slowly and is tying up capital.
-On the other hand, a company with a high inventory turnover ratio can be moving inventory in a rapid pace; however, if the inventory turnover is too high, it can lead to shortages and lost sales.
+On the other hand, a company with a high inventory turnover ratio can be moving inventory at a rapid pace; however, if the inventory turnover is too high, it can lead to shortages and lost sales.

 Days of Inventory on Hand (DOH) measures the number of days it takes to sell inventory balance.